 Combatting cyber crime while advancing internet inclusion for all

-IEEE in cooperation with IST-Africa will host the IEEE Experts in Technology and Policy (ETAP) Forum focused on internet governance, cybersecurity, privacy and internet inclusion issues and opportunities across the African continent.
-The 30 May event in Windhoek, Namibia, will be IEEE’s first ETAP Forum in Africa and will take place as the pre-conference event to the IST-Africa 2017 Conference.
+IEEE in cooperation with IST-Africa hosted the IEEE Experts in Technology and Policy (ETAP) Forum focused on internet governance, cybersecurity, privacy and internet inclusion issues and opportunities across the African continent.
+The 30 May event in Windhoek, Namibia, was IEEE’s first ETAP Forum in Africa and took place as the pre-conference event to the IST-Africa 2017 Conference.

 The ETAP Forum is an invitation-only event bringing together technology developers and policy makers, and capacity is limited.
 Those interested in actively contributing to the discussion, please contact the IST-Africa Conference Secretariat at secretariat@IST-Africa.org.